 Ryan turned to Mac.

 “What have you got?”

 Mac held up a woman’s handbag.

-“I think this is the target’s purse.
-Mac opened it and found some ID.
+“I think this is the target’s purse.”

+Mac opened it and found some IDs.

 “Well, lookee here.
-The Illinois driver’s license is for Natalie Rumsfort, and this is her Chicago Sun-Times press credential.”
+The Illinois driver’s license is for Natalie Rumsfort, and this is her Chicago Sentinel press credential.”

-“Interesting,” Ryan said, “we need to contact the Sun-Times right away and see if they’ve heard from her or know where she is.”
+“Interesting,” Ryan said, “we need to contact the Sentinel right away and see if they’ve heard from her or know where she is.”

 Ryan’s FBI phone rang again; this time, it was Superintendent Green.

 “Hi, Ryan.
 What have you got?”

-“Sir, it looks like a mob hit on a Sun-Times reporter, Natalie Rumsfort.
+“Sir, it looks like a mob hit on a Sentinel reporter, Natalie Rumsfort.
 A woman thwarted the assassination and carried Natalie out of the restaurant.
 This woman broke the killer’s right leg.
-We think that the two getaway drivers came back to investigate but got cornered by the initial police response.
+We think the two getaway drivers returned to investigate.
 We arrested all three and sent them to the hospital.”

-“I know Rumsfort,” Green said, “we need a full-court press to find Natalie and make sure she is safe.
+“I know Rumsfort,” Green said, “we need a full-court press to find Natalie and ensure she is safe.
 Keep me apprised of any new developments.”

 Mac looked at Ryan, his face reflecting curiosity.

-“What was Natalie Rumsfort investigating that the Albanian mob would want to risk such a public assassination attempt.
-She must have really pissed them off.”
+“What was Natalie Rumsfort investigating that the Albanian mob would want to risk such a public assassination attempt?
+She must have mucho pissed them off.”

 “No shit,” Ryan said.